FeelTrainCoop/shortcut/server/README.md

 ##### Env Variables
 Copy `.env-template` to `.env` and fill in environment variables.

-A couple environment variables to note:

-- `APP_VERSION` - version of the tal-client JS bundle, i.e. `//d2wyy28kxzazzz.cloudfront.net/app_${APP_VERSION}.js`.
-See "tal-client" for info on how to build this.

 *NOTE: Environment Variables are not automatically copied over to Elastic Beanstalk deployments.
 Enter the environment variables manually in the EB console.

 ### Run Locally